readium/webpub-manifest/contexts/default/README.md

 }
 ```

-The contributor object <span class="rfc">may</span> also contain a `sortAs` element to provide a single sortable string, used by a client to organize a collection of publications:
+The contributor object may also contain a `sortAs` element to provide a single sortable string, used by a client to organize a collection of publications:

 ```json
 "author": {